DongKyun Kang moves from mentored to mentor

 Yong Jun Kim, a master’s student from Korea in the UArizona Department of Biomedical Engineering, said that having a strong mentor has been the key to his technical growth.

-“In my work, he always tries to provide constant feedback, which is critical for refining my image analyzing process and lens design,” said Kim of Dr. Kang.
+“In my work, Dr. Kang always tries to provide constant feedback, which is critical for refining my image analyzing process and lens design,” said Kim.
 “The active discussion with him ensures that I am staying on the right track and meeting my research objectives effectively.”